Leave this site

 Any requests for paid leave outside of this policy must only be approved by Head of Department and Head of People Services.

-In the event a member or team attending multiple PSUK events within a leave year the Sports and Social Club Secretary and in their absence the Chair of the Sports and Social Club will determine a reasonable and proportionate amount of paid time off (with a maximum limit of 40 hours (inclusive of travelling time) will apply in any leave year.
+In the event a member or team are attending multiple PSUK events within a leave year the Sports and Social Club Secretary and in their absence the Chair of the Sports and Social Club will determine a reasonable and proportionate amount of paid time off.

 Travelling time may only be applied to travel occurring within rostered duty times.